leemgjunior/Data-Science/Continuity/Machine Learning/H2O/README.md

 # Continuity Rep

-This is a repository for all Data-Science projects.
+This is a repository for all H2o continuity.

  Projects in this repo include: